Public Art

 The Panel, made up of City of Belmont Councillors, City of Belmont staff, public art consultants and a community representative, provides advice to Council on issues relating to public art and make recommendations on public art commissions (including private developer contributions).

-The City’s Public Art Directions and Masterplan aims to create a signature identity for the City to reinforce and enhance its reputation and vision as a leader in contemporary art and culture.
+The City’s Public Art Management Plan and Guidelines aim to create a signature identity for the City to reinforce and enhance its reputation and vision as a leader in contemporary art and culture.

-The Public Art Directions and Masterplan helps guide the development of public art in the City which illuminates, celebrates and contributes to the City’s unique culture.
+The Public Art Management Plan and Guidelines help guide the development of public art in the City which illuminates, celebrates and contributes to the City’s unique culture.

 Private Developer Public Art Process